Skip to Content

 A little about eggplants

-Australians and Americans call the vegetable eggplant, while in England it is called a aubergine from the French word for this vegetable.
+Australians and Americans call the vegetable eggplant, while in England it is called an aubergine, from the French word for this vegetable.

 About cooking eggplant

-Eggplants can be roasted, baked, steamed, deep fried, or sautéd.
+Eggplants can be roasted, baked, steamed, deep-fried, or sautéed.

 Eggplant is naturally a little bitter.
-If you find that to be the case, you can draw out the bitterness by sprinkling it with salt and let it sit a while.
+If you find that to be the case, you can draw out the bitterness by sprinkling it with salt and letting it sit awhile.
 If you are using slices or pieces, slightly salt after cutting.
 I have personally never found this to be a problem when cooking with eggplants

 Using salt before cooking can help prevent the eggplant from absorbing too much oil and becoming greasy if using oil with the eggplant recipe (I normally just pat the pieces with a paper towel if need be).